|

 Hunters and Harvest Reporting:

-1. Hunting equipment may not be taken onto the WMA until after 8 a.m. the day before the opening of a season and shall be removed by 6 p.m.
-1 day after the end of the season.
+1. Tree stands and elevated shooting platforms may not be taken onto the area until after 8 a.m. the day before the opening of any hunt and shall be removed by 6 p.m.
+1 day after the end of every hunt.

-2. All hunters must log their harvested deer prior to moving it and report their harvested deer within 24 hours.
-See Florida Hunting Regulations handbook or MyFWC.com for deer harvest reporting instructions.
+2. All hunters must log each harvested deer or turkey prior to moving it from the point of recovery and report any deer or turkey they harvest within 24 hours of recovery.
+See Florida Hunting Regulations handbook or MyFWC.com for deer and turkey harvest reporting instructions.

-3. Deer and turkey may be dismembered in the field or camp, but each portion shall have a tag affixed to it identifying the name, address, and hunting license number of the person who killed it; the date and location at which it was taken; and shall be readily traceable to the portion of the animal bearing the sex identification.
+3. Deer and turkey may be dismembered in the field or camp, but each portion shall have a tag affixed to it identifying the name, address, and hunting license number of the person who killed it; the date and location at which it was taken; and shall be readily traceable to the skull plate with any attached antler, if applicable, for deer, and the head and beard for turkey.

 Guns: